Okta Verify for Admins

 - Click Save to proceed with your settings.

-Push notifications enable users to verify their identity with a single tap on their mobile device, without the need to type a code.
-Users gain access to their apps easily while retaining the same higher level of security.
+Push notifications allow users to verify their identity with a single tap on their mobile device without the need to type a code.
+Users access their apps easily while retaining the same higher level of security.
 This feature is available for iPhone, Android, and Windows devices.

 For more information about using Okta Verify Multifactor Authentication (MFA), see Multifactor Authentication.

-Once you enable Okta Verify with Push Authentication for your org (see Upgrade to Okta Verify with Push below) and set the appropriate policy, the next time your end users sign in to Okta, they're prompted to configure it for their account.
+After you enable Okta Verify with Push Authentication for your org (see Upgrade to Okta Verify with Push below) and set the appropriate policy, your end users are prompted to configure it for their account the next time they sign in to Okta.
 The device UI displays instructions to guide users through the configuration process, as described in the following sections.
 For the end user experience after enablement, see End User Experience After Enablement.